PimDeWitte/UnityAutoIncrementBuildVersion/README.md

 2) Ensure that your unity cloud build authorization has access to write to git as well as read from it.

 # Installing
-It's simple: Place the AutoIncrementBuildVersion.cs script in PROJECT ROOT/Editor/AutoIncrementBuildVersion.cs, and save the commit.sh file under your PROJECT ROOT/commit.sh
+It's simple: Place the AutoIncrementBuildVersion.cs script in PROJECT ROOT/Editor/AutoIncrementBuildVersion.cs, and save the commit.sh file under your PROJECT ROOT/commit.sh - That's it!
+It will now hook into your build process, automatically update git, and any future versions.

 #Getting the version number inside your unity project
 Simply call